-Stephen W. Lenhardt, Sr., Vice President for Management and Fiscal Affairs and Treasurer, age 66
+Stephen W. Lenhardt, Sr., Vice President for Management and Fiscal Affairs Treasurer and Deputy Chief Operating Officer, age 66

-Stephen W. Lenhardt, Sr. has been Vice President for Management and Fiscal Affairs since 1987 and University Treasurer since 1991.
+Stephen W. Lenhardt, Sr. has been Vice President for Management and Fiscal Affairs since 1987, University Treasurer since 1991, and was recently named Deputy Chief Operating Officer.
 Prior to assuming his present duties, Mr. Lenhardt served in several executive positions for the New York City Health and Hospitals Corporation, ultimately as Vice President for Facilities Management and Operations.
 He received a B.A. degree in Social Welfare from The Pennsylvania State University, University Park, Pennsylvania and M.S.W. and M.P.A. degrees from the University of Pittsburgh.